-- Funding of our on-going metal exploration activities through internally generated funds; - Our ability to secure bank financing as and when required, on acceptable terms; - Our difficulty in accessing U.S. capital markets to fund PRC operations; and - A lack of development of U.S. trading markets for our securities, which has hampered our ability to use our securities as currency to fund acquisitions, business combinations and similar transactions.
+- The liquidity of our holdings of FARL shares; - Funding of our on-going metal exploration activities through internally generated funds; - Our ability to secure bank financing as and when required, on acceptable terms; - Our difficulty in accessing U.S. capital markets to fund PRC operations; and - The lack of development of an active trading market for our securities, which has hampered our ability to use our securities as currency to fund acquisitions, business combinations and similar transactions.